JustDeployTech/justdeploytech.github.io/tutorials/step3.md

 Idempotency is important because it's totally normal to change your mind and want to do things a little different.

-If you completely change your mind and want to revert every change this script makes, just go ahead and read about our [teardown task]({% link extras/teardown.md %}).

 ## Running your first task

 The `ansible-playbook` command is used to execute Ansible playbooks, which are YAML files containing a series of tasks and configurations to be applied to target hosts.